MisterCommand/claude-pod/README.md

 **Native Windows** (`cmd.exe` / PowerShell) is not supported.
 The wrapper is a bash script and uses POSIX tools (`id`, etc.); use WSL2 instead.

 If a platform doesn't behave as expected, please open an issue.

+## Notes

+> The wrapper is a transparent passthrough — there is no `claude-pod --help` or `claude-pod --version` of its own.
+Those flags would just be forwarded to `bash` inside the container.
+For Claude's own flags use `claude-pod claude --help` / `claude-pod claude --version`.

+> If your project has a host-built `node_modules`, delete it and reinstall inside the container — native binaries don't cross from host OS to container Linux.

 ## License & trademarks